davidbonn/pi-cv-env/README.md

 ## Commands to run.

+Make a flash image on a micro SD card.
+See below for what I started with.

+After you flash, add an appropriate `wpa_supplicant.conf` to /boot.

+After you flash, make an empty file called `ssh` in /boot.

+Boot the pi with the flash image you just cut, ssh to it and log in (user is `pi` and default password is `raspberry`).

-First, set swap space to 2048MB in `/etc/dphys-swapfile`.
+Set swap space to 2048MB in `/etc/dphys-swapfile`.
 You need to do that manually.

 Upload `pi_base.tar.gz` to `/home/pi`.
 Use `mk_pi_base.sh` to make
 `pi_base.tar.gz`.

-ssh to your pi and untar `pi_base.tar.gz` in `/home/pi`
+Untar `pi_base.tar.gz` in `/home/pi`

 Run the following:
 1. `bash ./initialize.sh`